ccpem/mrcfile/README.rst

 It allows MRC files to be created and opened easily using a very simple API, which exposes the file's header and data as `numpy`_ arrays.
-The code runs in Python 2 and 3 and is fully unit-tested.
+The code runs in Python 3 and is fully unit-tested.

 .. _MRC2014 file format: http://www.ccpem.ac.uk/mrc_format/mrc2014.php
 .. _numpy: http://www.numpy.org/